Should you hire a car in Rhodes?

 It depends.
 You need to consider that in some occasions, a taxi will cost you the same as a day of a hired car would, or even more.
 For example, a taxi from Rhodes Airport to Lindos will set you back 75 Euros, and if you are planing to stay in the areas of South Rhodes such as Kiotari or Gennadi, even more (80-100 Euros).
 For the same price you can hire a small car for 1 or even 3 days depending on the season and your location.
 So if you are certain it will be just this one ride, take a taxi.
 If you plan to hire a car for just a partial time of your vacation, consider the price to benefit ratio of your choices.

-If you are to hire a car on Rhodes, here is some essential information for driving on the island
+If you are going to hire a car on Rhodes, here is some essential information for driving on the island

 Foreign drivers should possess an International Driving Permit, but national licenses printed in English are often accepted.
 EU residents need not special documents, the national driving license should adequate.
 To be certain, contact your car hire company on this matter.

 What is the driving side in Rhodes?

 In Rhodes you drive on the right and overtake on the left.